The Golden Fiber

 - Jute cultivation enhances soil fertility, which is a great thing for agriculture.

 - You can use a jute bag or other jute accessories for many years as the fiber is strong and washable.

 Villagers cultivate this Golden Fiber spending months in fields.
 Almost 85% of the world’s jute cultivation is concentrated in the Ganges Delta.

 There are many ways to use this amazing Jute fiber.

 - There are some parts of the world love jute leaves as good food.
 It contains calcium, phosphorus, iron, and potassium.
 These elements are very good for health.

 - Jute can be used to make furniture.

 - It is a nice fabric for clothing and accessory industry.

-Now-a-days, fashion industry is focusing on sustainable fashion and many international and national designers are using natural fibers to showcase their creativity.
+Nowadays, the fashion industry is focusing on sustainable fashion and many international and national designers are using natural fibers to showcase their creativity.
 Well-known fashion designers like Pawan Aswani and Ashis Soni have accentuated jute in Lakme Fashion Week in 2000.

-The National Institute of Fashion Technology (NIFT) has also been taken initiatives to highlight the uses of this golden fiber in fashion world.
+The National Institute of Fashion Technology (NIFT) has also been taken initiatives to highlight the uses of this golden fiber in the fashion world.